arunipatel06/SiteList-App/README.md

 ## React-App
 #### This Multipage React App is build using React Router and Material UI style components.
+#### The project is deployed on gh pages and can be viewed here https://arunipatel06.github.io/SiteList-App/

 #### Steps to run React application on local machine